 - Irrecoverably disabled.

-This means that the policy cannot be canceled and the contract provisions cannot be changed without your consent, and the premiums cannot be raised for the life of the policy as long as you continue to pay your premiums.
+A noncancelable provision means that the disability insurance policy cannot be canceled and the contract provisions cannot be changed without your consent, and the premiums cannot be raised for the life of the policy as long as you continue to pay your premiums.